9 Simple Ways to Turn Your Bedroom Into a Sleep Sanctuary

 5. Decorate with art

-Beautiful art doesn’t have to be expensive, either - Etsy, Facebook Marketplace and Instagram are great places to search, or peruse our very own Bed Threads print collection for an affordable option.
+Beautiful art doesn’t have to be expensive, either - Etsy, Facebook Marketplace and Instagram are great places to search.
+For tips on how to start your own art collection, we’ve got your covered here.

 6. Develop a bedtime routine